dotansimha/graphql-code-generator/docs/getting-started/schema-field.md

 schema: src/**/*.graphql
 ```

-You can also specify multiplep patterns:
+You can also specify multiple patterns:

 ```yml
 schema: